What is Medicare Part D? (Coverage Details for 2025)

 Comparing Medicare Part D Costs

-Medicare Part D costs $34/mo for everyone, but the private insurance companies selling plans set their own deductibles.
+Medicare Part D costs $34 a month for everyone, but the private insurance companies selling plans set their own deductibles.

 Medicare Costs by Plan TypeMedicare Plan | Monthly Premium | Annual Deductible | Out-of-Pocket Max |